 Is The Process Worth It?

-Writing reviews on Amazon.com does work for making money.
+Writing reviews on Amazon.com does work for making money online.
 For example, I know a freelancer who writes book reviews for Amazon on the side.
-She earns perhaps $2 to $3 per review and might get 20 of those per month, so there isn’t a large amount of money in it.
-And, if you factor in the reading time, the pay is pretty abysmal.
+She earns perhaps $2 to $3 per review and might get 20 of those per month.
+If you factor in the reading time for each book, the pay is pretty abysmal, so it's just a hobby, and not really a business.

-But, she mostly reviews to get a little extra cash and a range of free eBooks.
-In many cases, she’ll also write the review based on skimming the book, rather than reading it cover to cover.
-In her case, the style works well.
+In her case, she mostly reviews to get a little extra cash and a range of free eBooks and she's happy doing that.
+In many instances, she’ll also write the review based on skimming the book, rather than reading it cover to cover.
 Nevertheless, even if she worked for dozens of different companies, her income would never be particularly high.
 It's still trading dollars for hours, just like any other type of work.

 For people getting approached by companies directly, the income potential is variable.
 Often, companies won’t want to pay you at all.
 Instead, you’ll be getting a free product to try.
 If that’s what you want, the style can work.
 But, if you specifically want to earn money, being a top reviewer won’t help you much.